 Whitechurch in the Community

-Last year a group of Whitechurch Ladies completed the Race for Life raising money for Cancer Research in memory of colleague.
+In 2016 a group of Whitechurch Ladies completed the Race for Life raising money for Cancer Research in memory of colleague.

 Sales Director, Simon Snook embarked upon another challenge, this time cycling from London to Paris in 4 days, a total of 320 miles!
 Raising money for Penny Brohn Cancer Care.

 Other charities supported include CLIC Sargent, a charity offering vital emotional, practical and financial support to young cancer patients and their families; and Macmillan Cancer Support, for whom our staff joined a nation of coffee drinkers and cake eating lovers to be part of the World’s Biggest Coffee Morning 2016.

 At Christmas we donate £2 for every Christmas e-card we send to a chosen charity or initiative.
 Last year (2016) we highlighted the work of Unicef, in particular their Syrian appeal.

 We donate five percent of our profits to charities nominated by staff each year.